What does a typical day on inpatient look like?

 Where do residents usually live?

 Our residents live in a variety of communities and zip codes around the hospital.
-Many of our residents live in Long Beach, which has a myriad of neighborhoods and options to find the best fit for you.
-In the past residents have lived as far north as DTLA and south into Orange County.
+Most of our residents live in Long Beach, which has a myriad of neighborhoods and options to find the best fit for you.
+In the past residents have lived as far north as DTLA and as far south as Orange County.

 What programs are dedicated to outreach to the underserved community of Long Beach?

 What is the meal stipend?
-Does the cafeteria have good food?
+What’s the food like in the cafeteria?

-What kinds of procedures can you do in clinic?
+What kind of procedures can you do in clinic?

 We can do most procedures in our office!
-We do everything from IUD and nexplanon insertions to toenail removals.
-We have faculty that can precept paracentesis, colpos and EMBs and ultrasound guided joint injections.
+We do everything from IUD and Nexplanon insertions to toenail removals.
+We have faculty that can precept colposcopies, endometrial biopsies, procedural abortions, and ultrasound-guided joint injections.

 Both our clinic and our hospital use Epic as our EMR.
 It is also integrated meaning that we use the same log in for both locations and notes and results will all cross over.